 The CMHR is also publishing a series of blogs this month featuring interviews with prominent Asian Canadians, including Art Miki, who was instrumental in winning redress for the Japanese-Canadian community: Senator Vivienne Poy; environmental activist and scientist David Suzuki; CTV television personality and blogger Elaine Liu; and boxer and human rights activist Pardeep Singh Nagra.

-In 2002, acting on a motion raised by Senator Poy, the Government of Canada officially designated each May as Asian Heritage Month.
-In Manitoba, the Asian Heritage Society – consisting of representatives from the Japanese, Chinese, Indian, Vietnamese, Indo-Chinese, Korean and Filipino communities — have planned a variety of activities this year to share Asian culture with others, and included Aboriginal performances to demonstrate their connection to Canada and respect for Indigenous peoples.
+In 2002, acting on a motion raised by Senator Poy, the Government of Canada officially designated - will open in a new tab each May as Asian Heritage Month.
+In Manitoba, the Asian Heritage Society – consisting of representatives from the Japanese, Chinese, Indian, Vietnamese, Indo-Chinese, Korean and Filipino communities — have planned a variety of activities - will open in a new tab this year to share Asian culture with others, and included Aboriginal performances to demonstrate their connection to Canada and respect for Indigenous peoples.

 Panel discussion: Asian-Canadian refugee experiences